aswingt65/Python-Programs/README.md

 <b>12.
 Power of 2</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Power_of_2.py)
 <p>Given a non-negative integer N. The task is to check if N is a power of 2.
 More formally, check if N can be expressed as 2^x for some integer x.</p>

+<b>13.
+Find first set bit</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_first_set_bit.py)
+<p>Given an integer N. The task is to return the position of first set bit found from the right side in the binary representation of the number.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>